 Conversely, winemakers in cooler climates can allow the grapes to remain on their vines until they’re frozen.
 When they’re eventually harvested, the water in the grapes will have a higher concentration of sugar.

-One of the most powerful ways to influence a wines’ sweetness or dryness is to control the length of fermentation.
+One of the most powerful ways to influence the sweetness or dryness of wine is to control the length of fermentation.
 Basic chemistry states that through a number of chemical processes, sugar is ultimately converted into alcohol.
 Sugars transition into carbon dioxide and ethyl alcohol during fermentation.
 The facilitator of this process is a micro-organism called Yeast.

 The longer a wine is allowed to ferment, the dryer the end wine product will be.